Turn a 9 X 13-inch sheet cake into this adorable bat for your Halloween party.

-- The end of the wings are very thin.
+- The ends of the wings are very thin.
 It will be easiest to pipe frosting at the base and up the sides of the wings before your pipe frosting on top of the wings.

 - To make the mouth show up a bit better, you can blend a bit of white and black frosting together to make gray frosting and use that to pipe on the mouth.
-The black mouth is easy to see on the cake when you are looking at it in person but it get’s lost in in the pictures and video.
+The black mouth is easy to see on the cake when you are looking at it in person but it gets lost in the pictures and video.

 Watch the video tutorial to see how to make this easy bat cake.

 - Pipe two layers of frosting for the feet so that they have some dimension.